Electric chair: New York Medico-Legal Commission

 At the request of death penalty commission chairman Gerry, Medico-Legal Society members; electrotherapy expert Alphonse David Rockwell, Carlos Frederick MacDonald, and Columbia College professor Louis H. Laudy, were given the task of working out the details of electrode placement.
 They again turned to Brown to supply the technical assistance.
 Brown asked Edison Electric Light to supply equipment for the tests and treasurer Francis S. Hastings (who seemed to be one of the primary movers at the company trying to portray Westinghouse as a peddler of death dealing AC current) tried to obtain a Westinghouse AC generator for the test but found none could be acquired.
 They ended up using Edison's West Orange laboratory for the animal tests they conducted in mid-March 1889.
 Superintendent of Prisons Austin E. Lathrop asked Brown to design the chair, but Brown turned down the offer.
-Dr. George Fell drew up the final designs for a simple oak chair and went against the Medico-Legal Society recommendations, changing the position of the electrodes to the head and the middle of the back.
+George Fell drew up the final designs for a simple oak chair and went against the Medico-Legal Society recommendations, changing the position of the electrodes to the head and the middle of the back.
 Brown did take on the job of finding the generators needed to power the chair.
 He managed to surreptitiously acquire three Westinghouse AC generators that were being decommissioned with the help of Edison and Westinghouse's chief AC rival, the Thomson-Houston Electric Company, a move that made sure that Westinghouse's equipment would be associated with the first execution.
 The electric chair was built by Edwin F. Davis, the first "state electrician" (executioner) for the State of New York.